-Andorra is not a member of the EU.
+Andorra is not a member of the European Union.
 Accordingly, the freedom of provision of financial and investment services granted by the European passport does not apply.
 All financial and investment activities directly carried out within the Andorran jurisdiction: (i) are subject to prior authorisation by the AFA; and (ii) can only be carried out directly by the locally authorised entities that compose the Andorran financial system.
-However, international firms and investment banks may provide, under very specific circumstances as explained below, wholesale cross-border financial services into the Andorran jurisdiction.
+However, international firms and investment banks may provide, under very specific circumstances as explained below, wholesale cross-border financial services in the Andorran jurisdiction.

-As there is no Central Bank in the Andorran jurisdiction, financial and investment services rendered by Andorran banking entities mandatorily require the use of foreign correspondent banks for all kinds of assets.
-Recently, negotiations have been held between the Andorran Government and the International Monetary Fund ("IMF") for the integration of Andorra within this organisation as a member, mainly with the goal of gaining access to a lender of last resource.
+As there is no Central Bank in the Andorran jurisdiction, financial and investment services rendered by Andorran banking entities have mandatorily required the use of foreign correspondent banks for all kinds of assets.
+In October 2020, Andorra adhered to the IMF, mainly with the goal of gaining access to a lender of last resort.